bcspragu/Codenames/README.md

         output.write(section_text)
   ```

-  This took ~15mins and produces a ~16GB uncompressed text file with ~2.6B words
+  This took ~15 mins and produces a ~16GB uncompressed text file with ~2.6B words

 ## Design